CMSgov/CMCS-DSG-DSS-Certification-Staging/MITA/readme.md

 ## Medicaid Information Technology Architecture (MITA)

-MITA 3.0 is the latest major release of MITA, a framework and an initiative to establish national guidelines for technologies, information, and processes that will enable a standard approach to Informational Technology (IT) project implementations for the state Medicaid Enterprise Systems.
+MITA 3.0 is the latest major release of MITA, a framework and an initiative to establish national guidelines for technologies, information, and processes that will enable a standard approach to Informational Technology (IT) implementations for state Medicaid Enterprise Systems.
 MITA is Included in sub-regulatory guidance to ensure state Medicaid IT projects align with national-level program goals and best practices.

 ## What's New